-Option Grants Awarded in December 2019
+Option Grants Awarded in December 2020

-Our compensation committee granted options in December 2019 to Drs.
-Shendelman and Perfetti in respect of their 2019 performance in lieu of grants of options that would have otherwise been made to each of them in early 2020 in respect of their 2019 performance.
+Our compensation committee granted options in December 2020 to each of our named executive officers in respect of their 2020 performance in lieu of grants of options that would have otherwise been made to each of them in early 2021 in respect of their 2020 performance.
 One quarter of the shares underlying each of these options vest on the first anniversary of the date of grant and the remaining shares vest in 36 equal installments thereafter, generally subject to the executive officer's continuous employment with us at each vesting date.